auca/com.122-119/Practice/Structured Programming/Practice_03.md

 ### Sample Input and Output

 ```
-Year?
-2000
+Enter the year: 2000
 This is a leap year.
 ```

 ```
-Year?
-1800
+Enter the year: 1800
 This is not a leap year.
 ```

 ## Problem #5: "Grades" (0.4%)

 For a given grade in points (or percent), the application should give all possible alphabetical grades.

 Conversion table: